-A Wholesale/retail seafood dealer is the only licensee who can legally purchase "fish" from a commercial fisherman and resell such fish.
-Wholesale/retail seafood dealers are not required to obtain a soft shell crab shedders license or a reptile and amphibian dealers license.
+A wholesale/retail seafood dealer is the only licensee who can legally purchase "fish" from a commercial fisherman and resell such fish.
+Wholesale/retailseafood dealers are not required to obtain a soft shell crab shedders license or a reptile and amphibian dealers license.
 They are required, however, to abide by regulations of those particular activities.
 If a wholesale/retail dealers license is in the name of an individual, the license is only valid for that individual.

-Retail Seafood Dealers are any individual person, firm association, corporation, partnership or any legal entity recognized by law that only buys, acquires or handles by any means whatsoever any species of "fish"/seafood whether fresh, frozen, processed, or unprocessed in Louisiana for sale.
-Retail seafood dealers may only purchase fish from a licensed wholesale/retail seafood dealer.
+Retail Scafood Dealers are any individual person, firm, association, corporation, partnership or any legal entity recognized by law that only buys, acquires or handles by any means whatsoever any species of "fish"/seafood whether fresh, frozen, processed, or unprocessed in Louisiana for sale.
+Retail seafood dealers may only purchase fish from a licensed wholesale/retailseafood dealer.
 Retail seafood dealers may only sell "fish"/seafood directly to the consumer for personal or household use.
-Retail seafood dealers are not authorized to make wholesale transactions (sales intended to be resold).
-Restaurants or grocers that sell raw "fish" such as oysters or sushi are required to obtain a retail seafood dealers license if purchasing such fish from a licensed wholesale/retail seafood dealer.
-If a retail seafood dealers license is in the name of an individual, the license is only valid for that individual.
-Retail seafood dealers are not authorized to purchase fish from a commercial fisherman.
+Retail seafood dealers are not authorized to make wholesaletransactions (sales intended to be resold).
+Restaurants or grocers that sell reas il seafood dealers license if purchasing such fish from a licensed wholesale/retail seafood dealers license is in the name of an individual, the license is only valid for that individual.
+Retail seafood dealers are not authorized to purchase fish from a to make of a authorized to purchase fish from a license is not wholesale/retail seafood dealers license is not authorized to make wholesale/retail seafood dealers license is only valid for that individual.
+Retail seafood dealers are not authorized to purchase fish from a license is not wholesale at seafood dealers license is not wholesale/retail seafood dealers license is only valid for that individual.
+Retail seafood dealers are not authorized to purchase fish from a license is not authorized to purchase fish from a license is not authorized to purchase fish from a license is not authorized to purchase fish from a license is not authorized to purchase fish from a license is not authorized to purchase fish from a license is not authorized to purchase fish from a license is not authorized to purchase fish from a license is not authorized to purchase fish from a commercial fisherman.